sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 **declarivative**
 `kubectl create -f secret-data.yaml`

-The data must be in encoded form in secrets.
+- The data must be in encoded form in secrets.
 Screts are encoded but not encrypyted

-Do  ot check in secret objects to SCM along the code
+- Do not check in secret objects to SCM along the code

 encrypt ETCD data at rest